 Some of girls are orphans and are in secondary schools in their wards!
 Their relatives threaten them if they refuse to undergo FGM and threaten not to pay their school fees and other needs.
 We thank the government for provision of security from the villages where the girls are collected to the safe house.

-The girls received at the safe house are still in Secondary schools and primary schools.
-We have started to provide tuition for them at the safe house but we still do not have enough funds to pay the teachers.
+schools.
+We have started to provide tuition for them at the safe house but we still do

 Thank you very much for the supporting of the safe house as it is important for girls protection.
 We have received nine girls from Tarime district.